deepaksood619/website-old/_pages/about.md

     title: "Thanks Akshay, One of my fav photo"
 ---

+## My Passion as a Coder
+"Today i am gonna write a piece of code that will solve a problem and will affect millions of life, is what gets me started for the day."

 ## Some things about me
 I love learning new things, therefore I had worked on large set of fields.
 I love creating new things and find solutions to real life problems.
 I am passionate to solve problems using novel ideas and iterate quickly on my ideas to optimize it for scalability.

 I also improve myself everyday, optimizing my work flow in every step of my life.
 I like things clean and organized.

 And I am fun to be with :D

 ## Hobbies
 ### Competitive Programming